BloomBooks/BloomDesktop/DistFiles/factoryCollections/Templates/Decodable Reader/ReadMe_en.md

 To learn about using Decodable Readers in Bloom, you can:

 - Watch [these instructional videos](http://tiny.cc/8vbwux).
-- Go to the Help menu, choose 'Documentation, and look in the index under "Decodable Readers".
+- Go to the Help menu, choose 'Help', and look in the index under "Decodable Readers".
 - Go to the Help menu and choose: "Building Reader Templates".